 It wasn’t a coincidence; I was experiencing the oft-quoted truth that our thoughts become our actions, which become our habits, which become our destiny — in other words, our thoughts take shape and form who we really are.

 Nowhere do our thoughts manifest themselves so much as when we choose to adopt a spirit of gratitude.
 We’re all incredibly rich in so many ways, whether it’s our good health, family and friends, comfortable home, or a job that allows us to use our gifts.
 What would happen if we woke up each morning — not just today on Thanksgiving but normal days too — with a heart overflowing with gratitude for all the gifts in our lives?
 Perhaps it would erase our tendency to compare ourselves others’, or to always want more… instead allowing us to rest in the confidence that we’re enough and that we’re right where we’re supposed to be.

-Today I’m thankful for my sweet and spirited kids, a kitchen counter overflowing with fall vegetables, breakfast tacos, a strong body that allows me to run and workout, coffee, my amazing team that feels more like family, a really comfortable bed at the end of a long day, and getting to sleep next to my best friend every night.
+Today I’m thankful for my sweet and spirited kids, a kitchen counter overflowing with fall vegetables, a body that allows me to run and workout, coffee, my team that feels more like family, a warm bed at the end of a long day, and getting to do life with my favorite human (Adam, that is.)

 I’d love to hear what you’re most thankful for today in the comments!
 Sending big hugs across the web, and hope that all of y’all have a wonderful, relaxing, and delicious Thanksgiving with the people you love.

 Share this Post